Galois Automorphisms and Classical Groups: Automorphisms

-\begin{pa} After (iii) of \cref{lem:autos-triv-on-derived}, we see that to understand the action of $\rK(\bG^F)$ on irreducible characters, it is crucial to have a good understanding of central and linear characters.
+After (ii) of Lemma~\ref{lem:autos-triv-on-derived}, we see that to understand the action of $\rK(\bG^F)$ on irreducible characters, it is crucial to have a good understanding of central and linear characters.
 For convenience, we recall a few results from the literature regarding this.
-We let $\mathcal{C}(\bG,F)$ and $\mathcal{S}(\bG^{\star},F^{\star})$ be as in \cite{taylor:2018:action-of-automorphisms-symplectic}. \end{pa}